 Cocoa powder is a very important ingredient in this No-oven Red Velvet Cake.
 A lot of professional bakeries use dark, rich cocoa powder and that does not work here.
 The red color- if it’s not of an extremely good company, your dark cocoa powder will turn this No-oven Red Velvet Cake into a chocolate velvet cake.
 Hehe.

 The gel color

 Gel color is super-duper important for this No-oven red velvet cake.
 Take care that you are using a good quality gel color or liquid color.
 The thing about gel color is that if it is of a good brand, it is highly pigmented and very less quantity has to be used.
 There are endless low quality colors available in the market.
 Make sure you don’t get them because not only are they practically useless in dispensing colors, they are also harmful to the health.
 With some cheap brands, you might use the entire bottle to get a low red color.
 This is not advisable.

-While you can use store-bought buttermilk for this no-oven red velvet cake, I have seen how cakes come out better with home-made buttermilk.
+While you can use store-bought buttermilk as a substitute for eggs in this no-oven red velvet cake recipe, I have seen how cakes come out better with home-made buttermilk.
 The basic ratio is 1:1- 1 cup milk and 1 tbsp vinegar.
 Buttermilk is something that makes or breaks your red velvet cake!

 TIPS FOR GETTING MOIST RED VELVET CAKE

 - For this cake, it is very important that you’re beating your sugar and butter up until a level when it is creamy and fluffy.
 This step is what gives the cake it’s gorgeous moistness.

 - Do not add all the four eggs together.
 The recipe already asks you to add one at a time and this is important because eggs and butter do not mix as well and as fast.
 If you end up adding all the eggs together, it will take you longer to mix the eggs into the butter-sugar mixture.